mantidproject/mantid/docs/source/algorithms/SetSample-v1.rst

 Please see the algorithm documentation for the supported keywords.

 .. note:: Note that for the keys which historically had the **Sample** prefix (e.g. SampleNumberDensity) the prefix should not be specified here; that is, **NumberDensity** instead of **SampleNumberDensity**, etc. However, for backwards compatibility, it works also with prefixes.
-          <HowToDefineGeometricShape>` which are in metres,
-          :py:obj:`dict` versions are in centimetres.

 .. note:: Note that this algorithm does not invoke :ref:`algm-SetSampleMaterial-v1` anymore, but sets the material directly through the API.